nikitha-1010/bitcoin-sentiment-analysis/README.md

 # bitcoin-sentiment-analysis
-A Decision Support System is developed that incorporates Sentiment analysis in AI prediction models Real time data is extracted from social media platforms like reddit, and twitter and sentimental analysis is performed to accurately identify the sentiment behind the text and classify them into positive, negative, and neutral.
+A Decision Support System is developed that incorporates Sentiment analysis in AI prediction models Real time data is extracted from social media platforms like reddit, and twitter and sentimental analysis is performed to accurately identify the sentiment behind the text and classify them into positive, negative, and neutral.
 AI prediction Models: AI prediction models are integrated with the sentiment analysis features for better prediction of